arjun1131/AWS-SAA-C-03-Notes/Networking.md

 1. Region
 2. IP Range

 Inside VPCs, we will having subnets.
 Subnets are used to give granual controls to resources.
+We need 3 things to create subnets
+1. IP Range(Subset of VPC IP)
+2. VPC
+3. Availability Zones

+**Internet Gateway :** For connecting with Internet , we need Internet Gateway and it should be attach with VPC.
+**Virtual Private Gateway :** A virtual private gateway connects your AWS VPC to another private network.
+Once you create and attach a virtual private gateway to a VPC, the gateway acts as anchor on the AWS side of the connection.
+A customer gateway device is a physical device or software application on your side of the connection